Calotis lappulacea: Description

 Calotis lappulacea is slender, upright or straggling, multi-branched perennial or small under-storey shrub to 20-50 cm high.
 The stems and leaves are sparsely covered with coarse, rough to flattened, straight, rigid hairs.
 The leaves are oblong to narrowly egg-shaped, sessile, 4-20 mm long, 1-4 mm wide, entire or deeply divided, mostly toothed toward the apex and basal leaves.
 The globular-shaped flowers are at the end of upright stems, 3-8 mm in diameter, florets 40-60, yellow and 2-4 mm long.
 Flowering occurs mostly from September to January but may flower throughout the year.
 The fruit is an achene, flattened, warty, spiny and about 1.5 mm long.

 Taxonomy and naming

 The specific epithet "lappulacea" refers to the genus Lappula of stiffly hairy plants.
-The yellow burr-daisy first appeared in scientific literature in 1837, published by the systematic botanist George Bentham from a specimen collected by Ferdinand Bauer.
+The yellow burr-daisy first appeared in scientific literature in 1837, published by the systematic botanist George Bentham from a specimen in the collection of Charles von Hügel.